-Transparency Framework (docx - 88.27kb) assists schools in their implementation and compliance with the policy.
+Transparency Framework (docx - 88 (docx - 87.28kb) assists schools in their implementation and compliance with the policy.
 It includes a Transparency Checklist Tool that enables self-assessment of open and transparent processes and practices.
 This tool can be used to provide a good practice framework upon which policy implementation can be regularly reviewed and reported on.
 Schools are strongly encouraged to work through the checklist at least annually.

 As part of the Department's and each school’s commitment to ongoing improvement, and ensuring that the impact of policies and practices on students are assessed in an ongoing way, implementation of the Parent Payment Policy and school practice will be reviewed as follows: